apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/SDKSupport/IntegrateWithPico.md

 # Raspberry Pi Pico SDK

-Setting up a project that can seamlessly use C API from the Pico SDK.
+Setting up a project that can seamlessly use C APIs from the Pico SDK.

 > Warning: Embedded Swift is experimental.
 Use the latest downloadable 'Trunk Development' snapshot from swift.org to use Embedded Swift.
 Public releases of Swift do not yet support Embedded Swift.